zosko/rpigs/README.md

 ![Screen](screen.png)

 # rpigs
-Raspberry PI Ground Station for Smart Port, using OFFLINE maps from OSM
+Raspberry PI Ground Station for Smart Port, using ONLINE/OFFLINE maps from OSM

 Im using:
 - Raspberry Pi
 - Display 800x480
 - Bluetooth 4.0 (HM-10)

-USB to Serial is used for Bluetooth connection

 Bluetooth commands to make connection with FrSky Bluetooth module are:
 - AT+UUIDFFF0